 If you are in the military or considering joining, then it’s a good idea to familiarize yourself with their rules and guidelines on the subject.

 CBD may be legal, but there are some indirect risks that come from using CBD oil.
 The biggest one being that you might test positive for THC on a drug test.
 Because of this, the United States military believes that CBD-based products should be avoided at all costs.

-For the past year, the military relied on technical wording of the law to ban the substance among its service members.
-They claimed that CBD was not allowed because the Controlled Substance Act prohibited the use of resin collected from any part of the cannabis plant.
+While changes are ongoing, the military currently relies on technicalities to ban both substances among its service members.
+For years, CBD was therefore not allowed because the Controlled Substance Act prohibited the use of resin collected from any part of the cannabis plant.
 This, of course, stood in contrast to the new guidelines released in 2018 as part of the Farm Bill.